 Randomization determines members under every variation are statistically similar to the members of the entire group and thus be exposed to the same set of conditions, except for the particular marketing campaign or campaign instance being tested.

 Before creating your experiment, you should:

-- Know your experiment objective that is the hypothesis you want to test;
+- Know your experiment objective i.e. the hypothesis you want to test;

 - Understand if you want to create a control group for baseline performance

 - Know the segment that you would want to test this hypothesis upon

 - Create a number of variations (2 ^ Number of hypotheses i.e. 2 variations for testing one variable and 4 variations for testing two variables) and finalize their content